Landscapes touched by warfares

 I found the book about WW II fighting in the Carpathians

 When I was taking a picture with a book of a soviet general Andrej Antonovič Grečko “Cez Karpaty” (Across the Carpathians) that morning, I could not know that wars would stay with me for the next week.
-I stayed overnight in the shelter at Blechnarka = PL Wysowska (645) mountain pass.
+I spent the night in the shelter at the mountain pass Blechnarka = Wysowska (645).

 Walk along trenches